1934 All-Ireland Senior Football Championship final

 The 1934 All-Ireland Senior Football Championship final was the 47th All-Ireland Final and the deciding match of the 1934 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

-Route to the final
+Paths to the final

 Dublin easily defeated Kerry in the All-Ireland SFC semi-final, held in 1934 in Tralee.

 Match

+This year's final was played on 23 September.

 Summary

 A crowd of 36,143 attended the match.
 Galway had a two-point win over Dublin, with goals by the Kerry-born Michael Ferriter (2) and Martin Kelly.

 The winning Galway team was the first to wear the now famous maroon and white colours of the county.

 Bobby Beggs played for the losing Dublin team that day; he would line out for the winning Galway team in 1938.

 This was Galway's second All-Ireland SFC title (the first was in 1925), and the first time the Sam Maguire Cup went west, since it had first been presented to the winning team in 1928.